-There are many place to visit within the Trossachs National Park.
+There are many place to visit within the Loch Lomond & The Trossachs National Park.
 It has many small towns and villages, each having its own unique fascination and well worth a visit.
 There are also a great many lochs, wonderful for their glorious views as well as being great spots for sailing and walking.

 Aberfoyle in the heart of The Trosssachs.

 Arden, a tiny village with a big view of Loch Lomond.

 Ardlui, at the northern most point of Loch Lomond.

 Arrochar, with a wide range of leisure activities